Learn About LIHEAP in Tennessee

 In addition to energy assistance, the program may provide free or low-cost weatherization services to homeowners and tenants who qualify.
 Energy professionals analyze homes and assist applicants by sealing doors and windows or providing other services to make the homes more energy-efficient.
 This ensures the beneficiary will have more affordable utility costs in the future.

-What are the Tennessee LIHEAP eligibility guidelines?
+What are the Tennessee LIHEAP requirements?

 There are strict Tennessee LIHEAP income guidelines that an applicant must meet to be considered for financial assistance with utility costs.
 These low-income requirements may increase each year, since they are based on the government’s Federal Poverty Level (FPL).
 The household can earn a certain percentage of the FPL to qualify for benefits.
 The level of income an applicant can earn and still qualify for the program is also dependent on the number of household members.